Team RNC’s Virtual European Tour Blog

 Participants are asked to take a daily walk, run or cycle and then submit a record of the kilometres they have covered that day.
-The daily cumulative total will take us along the 1154 kilometre route to Lyon, from Hereford.
+The daily cumulative total will take us along the route back to Hereford from Madrid via Berlin.

 The temporary closure of both the College and thePoint4 leisure facility has had a dramatic effect on RNC’s fundraising ability.
 So if you are able to make a donation or sponsor a member of staff or a student through this fun, active challenge, we would be enormously grateful.
 Thank you.